MY UNFILTERED STORY

 unaccepted. unseen. unloved.

-that said, my mom was the strongest and the most talented woman i have ever known; and I am forever grateful to have inherited that quality from her.
+that said, my mom was the strongest and the most talented woman i have ever known; and I am forever grateful to have inherited those qualities from her.

 while my dad was… simply an emotionally unavailable man.

-and there i was — witnessing her losing her light to external judgments and haunted past pain and eventually treating me the same way she was treated.
+and there i was — witnessing her losing her light to external judgments, unfulfilling marriage and haunted past pain and eventually treating me the same way she was treated.

 — rejected for scoring a 9/10 instead of a perfect 10.